rhodey/tinyraftplus/README.md

 A log with append(), appendBatch(), txn(), commit(), abort(), truncate()

 ### Replication groups
-Nodes may be assigned groups to support for example majority replication in CloudA and CloudB
+Nodes may be assigned groups to support for example majority replication in both CloudA, CloudB

 ### BigInt sequence numbers
 Uses JS native BigInt for sequence numbers so you can grow to infinity